 Pursuing a Baptism at the First Congregational Church

-If you wish to have your child/ren baptized, or if you wish to be baptized yourself, please contact the Church Office.
+If you wish to have your child/children baptized, or if you wish to be baptized yourself, please contact the Church Office.
 The requirements that we hold prior to performing Baptisms are important, but quite simple.
 Regardless of membership in the Church, there is a required meeting with the Pastor before the Church will commit to perform the sacrament of Baptism in any case.
 The purpose of this meeting will be to discuss the questions that will be asked in the service of Baptism or Dedication, and to determine that the theological understanding of Baptism is both understood and embraced by the parents of the child, or the adult, to be baptized.
 For members and active participants, this meeting will be scheduled between the Minister and the family at everyone’s earliest convenience.
-For non-member Baptisms, an informational session will be scheduled every few months and all interested individuals will be invited to attend prior to scheduling the baptism date.
+Baptisms take place during the worship service.